Important Application Information

 Structure of the Program

 Each Summer Associate is matched to a research project and a mentor.
 A student is offered a position only after the student and RAND agree that a good match exists between the student's interests and skills and the needs of an ongoing RAND research project.
+Mentors work with students to curate a meaningful, project-based experience that is aligned to the Summer Associate's background and qualifications.
+Mentors also provide career guidance and facilitate networking with other RAND researchers.

 Past Summer Associates have worked on a wide range of projects.
 Each student will present a brief seminar at the end of their summer associate experience.

-Summer Associates have access to RAND's research facilities as needed to support their project work.
+Summer Associates also have access to RAND's research facilities as needed to support their project work.
 RAND provides an array of research support services, including an information infrastructure that facilitates work across multiple locations; highly sophisticated computing software and hardware systems; an extensive data collection facility; schedule management systems for tracking projects; and professional advisory groups that contribute statistical, survey, and communications support to projects; and ongoing research seminar series.

 Application Process & FAQs